Giacomo Agostini: Saarinen's arrival and the two-stroke threat

+Agostini at the 1972 Dutch TT.

-Agostini's mechanical issues along with the cancelation of the 500cc Nations Grand Prix after Saarinen's death and the subsequent boycott of the Yugoslavian Grand Prix over unsafe conditions meant that he didn't score any points in the first seven races of the year.
-In the final five races of the season, Agostini took three victories however, he was unable to overcome his early season points deficit which allowed his teammate Read to win his first World Championship in the premier 500cc division.
+Agostini's mechanical issues along with the cancellation of the 500cc Nations Grand Prix after Saarinen's death and the subsequent boycott of the Yugoslavian Grand Prix over unsafe conditions, meant that he did not score any points in the first seven races of the year.
+Meanwhile, his new teammate Read proved to be less than willing to play a subordinate role to Agostini by scoring points at every opportunity, including a victory in Sweden where he relegated Agostini to second place.
+In the final five races of the season, Agostini took three victories, but he was unable to overcome his early-season points deficit which allowed his teammate Read to win his first World Championship in the premier 500cc division.
 In the 350cc class, he successfully fended off a challenge from Yamaha's Teuvo Länsivuori to win his sixth consecutive 350cc World Championship.

-Agostini was frustrated with MV Agusta's lack of development and the growing threat of Japanese two-stroke technology, so he made the decision to join the Yamaha factory racing team for the season.
-On his first outing for the Japanese factory, he won the Daytona 200, helping to cement the race's reputation as one of the most prestigious in the world.
-He went on to claim the 1974 350cc World Championship but injuries and mechanical problems kept him from winning the 500cc crown.
-He rebounded and won the 1975 500cc title, marking the first time a two-stroke machine won the premier class.

-The 1975 championship was Agostini's last.
-In 1976, he rode both Yamaha and MV bikes in the 500cc class, yet raced only once in the 350cc to win in Assen.
-For the challenging Nürburgring, he chose the 500cc MV Agusta and took it to victory, winning the last Grand Prix for both himself, the marque and the last for four-stroke engines in the 500cc class.

-Agostini retired from motorcycle competition after finishing 6th in the 1977 season in which he also raced in 750cc endurance races for Yamaha.